kolbasa/git-repo-watcher/README.md

 The script works with private repositories.

 First configure a password cache with `git config --global credential.helper "cache --timeout=60"`.
-Make sure that the `timeout` is greater than the time interval given to the script.
+Make sure the `timeout` is greater than the time interval given to the script.
 Both are given as seconds.
-At startup, the program will execute `git fetch` and ask for your credentials.
+The program will execute `git fetch` and ask for your login data.
+The script itself **does not** store passwords!

 If you want it to run in the background as a daemon process, you have to execute `git fetch` beforehand.
 For example: